Shannon M. Kent

-Shannon Mary Kent (née Smith, May 11, 1983 – January 16, 2019) was a United States Navy Senior Chief Petty Officer and Cryptologic Technician, who was deployed to Syria and killed in the 2019 Manbij bombing.
+Shannon Mary Kent (née Smith, May 11, 1983 – January 16, 2019) was a United States Navy cryptologic technician and member of JSOC's Intelligence Support Activity who was killed in the 2019 Manbij bombing.

 Early life and education

-Kent was born on May 11, 1983, in Oswego, New York.
-Kent's maiden name was Smith, and her father, Col. Stephen Smith, was the third-ranked police officer in the New York State Police.
+Kent was born Shannon Mary Smith on May 11, 1983, in Oswego, New York.
+Her father, Col. Stephen Smith, was the third-ranked police officer in the New York State Police.
 Her mother was an elementary school teacher.
 She grew up in Pine Plains, New York, attending Stissing Mountain J/S High School, where she was an honors student and an athlete, graduating in 2001.